How to Set Up Spectrum IPv6?

 When a device is connected to another IPv6 device, it can auto-configure itself independently.
 In other words, all configuration tasks are carried out automatically.

 Enabling IPv6 on your device is a piece of cake.
-If you fail the Spectrum IPv6 test after enabling, don’t hesitate to get technical support from the provider.
+If you fail the Spectrum IPv6 test after enabling it, don’t hesitate to get technical support from the provider.
 Call the same number you called to inquire about Spectrum TV packages and you should get your answer.

 Frequently Asked Questions